 In the report’s outline of critical areas of focus for grocers to remain competitive it suggests companies “rethink” all of their real estate.
 Mainstream grocers such as Kroger appear to doing just that.
 For instance, Kroger states in their Restock Kroger corporate strategy:

 Kroger will reallocate significantly more of the capital that has been traditionally ear-marked for brick and mortar projects to fund technology and infrastructure upgrades and to create alternative revenue streams.

-While the largest retailers rethink their strategies, the discount stores continue to expand and increase their influence on the grocery market:
+According to Business Insider, while the largest retailers rethink their strategies, the discount stores continue to expand and increase their influence on the grocery market: